fluiddynsci/EngSketchPad/README.txt

     these include Mozilla's FireFox, Google Chrome and Apple's Safari.
     Internet Explorer and legacy versions of Edge are NOT supported because of a problem in their Websockets implementation.
 The "Chromium" version of Microsoft Edge is now supported.
-Also, note that there are some problems with Intel Graphics and some WebGL Browsers.
+Also, note that there have been some reports of problems with Intel Graphics and some WebGL Browsers.
 For LINUX, "zlib" development is required.

     CAPS has a dependency on UDUNITS2, and potentially on Python and other applications.
 See Section 2.3.